Torreón: History

-Geography and climate
+Geography

 Torreón is near the southwest border of the state of Coahuila, within the Laguna region of the state.
 The border is delineated by the Nazas River that separates it from Gómez Palacio, Durango.
 The municipality covers 1947.7 km2, including much of the rural area south of the city.
 The city's elevation is 1120 m, which is low for the Mexican interior.
 The terrain where the urban area is spread is generally flat, with somewhat prominent relief formations (up to 1600 m south and southwest of the city, thus visible at well-nigh any given point in the city.
 Higher mountains, over 3000 m, are on the southern, mostly uninhabited section of the Municipality, the most prominent being El Picacho.

+Climate

 The city features a desert climate (in the Köppen climate classification BWh).
 Rainfall is scarce but more prominent in the summer, whilst temperatures are very hot by day and cool at night, although the urban heat island effect causes temperatures on summer nights to be considerably warmer than nearby areas.
 Flora and fauna are those common to semidesert habitats.